electrumsv/electrumsv/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum SV.
+This directory contains the python dependencies used by ElectrumSV.

 The `make_packages` command may fail with some Ubuntu-packaged versions of pip ("can't combine user with prefix.").
 To solve this, it is necessary to